isabellebpetersen/data-portfolio/projects/pricing-elasticity-simulation/README.md

 # Pricing Elasticity Simulation

-This project explores how changes in price affect demand and revenue using simulated data.
+This project explores how changes in price affect demand and revenue using a simulated dataset.

 ## Goal

-The goal of this project is to understand the relationship between pricing and consumer behavior, and to demonstrate how data modeling can inform pricing decisions in a product or business context.

-## What’s included

-- A simulated dataset representing user prices and purchase behavior
+Model a simple relationship between price and quantity demanded, and use it to:

-- An analysis of demand and revenue across price points
+- Visualize how demand changes with price
-- Visualizations that highlight pricing trade-offs
-- A short discussion of insights and recommendations
+- Estimate an "optimal" price range for revenue
+- Practice thinking like a product or pricing analyst

+## Tools

+- R
+- `tidyverse` (or base R)
+- Basic plotting functions (`ggplot2` if available)

+## Questions I Consider

+1. How does demand change as price increases?
+2. At what price range is revenue maximized in this simulated scenario?
+3. How sensitive are conclusions to assumptions about user behavior?

+## Files

+- `pricing_elasticity_analysis.R` — generates the simulated data, runs analysis, and creates plots.